 Visit the Minoritenkirche website and it offers a German and Italian version.
-For good reason: the Italian Congregation owns the church, which offers a home to the Italian Catholic community in Vienna.
+For good reason: the Italian Congregation has its home in the church, with the group’s roots going back to the early 17th century.

 Not that it was always so.
-The Italian Congregation began their ownership of the building in 1786, by which time the Minoritenkirche site had already enjoyed over 500 years of history.
+The Italian Congregation began their association with the building in 1786, by which time the Minoritenkirche site had already enjoyed over 500 years of history.

 Remarkably, the current church dates back to the 14th century, when The Canterbury Tales were still a glint in Geoffrey Chaucer’s eye and Vienna didn’t even have its own bishop.